 Kevin was a first-year counselor at Friendly Pines in 1978.
 He returned each summer thereafter until he graduated from Arizona State University.
 After half a dozen years of being a high school English teacher, Kevin returned to Friendly Pines with his family during the summer breaks.
 He eventually was hired as our year-round director in 1990.
 Kevin works with all phases of camp management where he offers his creativity, energy, and sense of humor.

 Camp is truly in Megan’s blood.
 Starting at age 5, Megan enjoyed 10 summers as a camper before becoming a CIT and then an Assistant Counselor.
 In 2011, Megan was the Co-Head of the PhotoJournalism activity and the camp photographer.
 After graduating from the University of Arizona in 2014, Megan rejoined the FPC staff in 2015 as one of the Assistant Program Directors.
-In the fall of 2016, she became a year-round staff member and took on the two roles of Program and Rental Director.
-As Program Director, Megan is in charge of hiring summer staff and developing meaningful programming for camp.
-As Rental Director, she has the responsibility of caring for all of our off-season rental groups.
+In the fall of 2016, she became a year-round staff member.
+As the Assistant Director, Megan is in charge of hiring summer staff and developing meaningful programming for camp.
 As the great-granddaughter of Uncle Bud & Brownie, Megan is also a fourth generation family member of Friendly Pines camp.

 David Wangerin, Director of Food Service

 David is originally from Minnesota and is a tenacious Twins fan.
 He relocated to Arizona and has been heading up the kitchen efforts of Friendly Pines Camp since 2000.
 David spends many long hours making sure that the kitchen is running smoothly and everyone is well-fed with delicious, wholesome food.
 Our food is one of our greatest attractions at Friendly Pines, and it is because of David’s hard work and determination.